jayjlawrence/gentelella-rails/README.md

 left hand navigation menu.
 If things get messed up you can always get the generated file to figure out where you have gone wrong.

-The sample content file expects a route to 'visitors#index' and a visitors controller.
-You can move the file 'app/views/visitors/index.html' to a controller that you're working on.

 There are two ways to get the required JavaScript and Stylesheets in to your layout.

 The first way is shown in the sample application.html.erb.
 Here all of the Gentelella-specific